40ants/cl-brewer/README.md

 ## About

-Currently there is now easy way to distribute common lisp applications.
+Currently there is no easy way to distribute common lisp applications.
 One promising way is to use [roswell][795a] project however it might be to complicated for the users how just want to install an application and are not really interested in having one more package manager